Liemaeu/Budgie-RunScriptsAndCommandsApplet/README.md

         subprocess.call("command", Shell=True)

-change functionname and command in what ever you want.
+change functionname and command in what ever you want (for a script the command is: sh /path/to/the/script.sh).

 After that, you have to create a new item in the create_menu function, like this: